moetunes/dminiwm/README.md

 >    I will try to stay under 1000 SLOC.

->    Currently under 950 lines with the config file included.
+>    Currently under 970 lines with the config file included.

 ###Modes
 -----

 It allows the "normal" method of tiling window managers(with the new window as the master)
-    and with the new window opened at the bottom of the stack(like dwm's attach_aside)
+    or with the new window opened at the bottom or the top of the stack.

  *There's vertical tiling mode:*